Schroeder-Group/3_Imputation-Workshop/README.md

 Specify the path using the flag ```--snakefile``` if the file is not located in your working directory.
 I usually have all my snakefiles in a separate directory named  ```rules```.
 This applied as well to the config.yaml file ```--configfile```.
 The location can be indicated in the Snakefiles.

 ## Output files
-- Merged VCF files with mputed and phased genotypes
+- Merged VCF files with imputed and phased genotypes
 - Summary statistics containing genotype probabilities (GP) and read depth for further filtering
 - Optional: conversion of merged VCF files to PLINK format

 The VCF file contains a variant-level ```INFO``` score (imputation info quality score) which is calculated from sample GP values, and specific for the sample set included in the VCF.
-If samples are removed afterwards, it is recommeneded to recalculate the INFO value for the new set.
+If samples are removed afterwards, it is recommended to recalculate the INFO value for the new set.

 You can find slides with basic information on how the workflow works in ```imputation_slides.pptx```

-## Snakemake: text-based workflow system using python interpreter
+## Snakemake: text-based workflow system using Python interpreter

 Snakemake is very well-documented.
 A few useful links:
 - Snakemake tutorial: https://snakemake.readthedocs.io/en/stable/tutorial/tutorial.html